Life in the UK Test: Before You Book

 • Food or drink (usually)

-During the Test
+During the exam

 • You'll have your own computer terminal

-• The interface is straightforward — practice questions on any app will be similar
+• The interface is straightforward.
+Practice questions on any app will be similar.

 • You have 45 minutes for 24 questions